parvichakravarti/Fake-News-Generator-App/README.md

-# 📰 Fake News Headline Studio
+# 📰 Fake News Headline Generator

 **A fun Streamlit app that generates hilarious, random, and totally fake news headlines!**
 Create your own headlines or let the app surprise you — all for fun and creativity 😄